Skip to main content

 Kapunata

-Maltese ratatouille with eggplant, peppers, tomatoes, capers, and olives.
-Sweet-sour flavor from sugar and vinegar.
-Served as side dish or appetizer.
+The Maltese take on ratatouille, with eggplant, peppers, tomatoes, capers, and olives.
+Sugar and vinegar give it a sweet-sour edge.
+It's served as a side or appetizer.

 Ravjul